Victor Ortiz Net Worth 2024

 • Victor Ortiz was born on 1987-1-31

-• What is Victor Ortiz's age?
+• How old is Victor Ortiz?
 Victor Ortiz is 37 years old

 • Victor Ortiz is currently Single

-• Which college/university did Victor Ortiz go to?
-Victor Ortiz went to Pacifica High School
+• Where did Victor Ortiz go to school?
+Victor Ortiz is a graduate of Pacifica High School

 • Victor Ortiz is the loving parent of Victor Royal Ortiz